aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/documentbuilder/isAtStartOfParagraph/_index.md

 linktitle: isAtStartOfParagraph property
 articleTitle: isAtStartOfParagraph property
 second_title: Aspose.Words for NodeJs
 description: "DocumentBuilder.isAtStartOfParagraph property.
-Returns ``True`` if the cursor is at the beginning of the current paragraph (no text before the cursor)."
+Returns ``true`` if the cursor is at the beginning of the current paragraph (no text before the cursor)."
 type: docs
 weight: 130
 url: /nodejs-net/Aspose.Words/documentbuilder/isAtStartOfParagraph/